RF Receiver: Noise Figure, IIP3 & Yield Analysis

 NF Sensitivity Analysis

-The sensitivity bar chart reveals the LNA contributes 89% of the system NF, the BPF 5%, and everything else < 5%.
+The sensitivity bar chart reveals something you probably already suspected from Friis: the LNA contributes 89% of the system NF.
+The BPF adds about 5%, and everything downstream contributes less than 5% combined.
 This is Friis in action — 13.5 dB of gain before the mixer suppresses the mixer's 8 dB NF contribution to less than 0.1 dB system impact.

-The implication: if you need to reduce system NF below 2.5 dB, you must improve the LNA — nothing else matters.
-Conversely, if cost pressure requires using a worse mixer (say, 12 dB NF), the impact is negligible.
+The practical implication is clear: if you need to reduce system NF below 2.5 dB, you must improve the LNA.
+Nothing else matters.
+Swapping in a better mixer with 6 dB NF instead of 8 dB?
+You'd save maybe 0.05 dB of system NF.
+Not worth the BOM cost.
+Conversely, if cost pressure requires using a worse mixer — say, 12 dB NF instead of 8 dB — the impact is negligible.
+The gain preceding it buries the contribution.

 Why the IIP3 Is Dominated by the IF Amplifier